 Because these tools are specific to each classroom, they will be specific to infants and toddlers where those children are receiving early care and education.
 Early adopters of the revised standards began in Summer of 2021 and data will begin to be collected in Fall 2021.
 Additionally, we implement FIND across the state as a birth to three quality improvement strategy.
 The University of Washington conducted a quantitative evaluation study of FIND.
 In a randomized wait list control research evaluation study, classrooms received data collection both pre and post FIND on the CLASS.
 Significant results were recorded with increased CLASS scores as a result of FIND.
 Data collection was also done using the Language Environment Analysis (LENA) which resulted in a significant finding related to an increase in conversational turns pre and post FIND.
 The Serve and Return inventory was also used to measure the number of interactions between children and caregivers pre and post FIND.
 The results indicate a significant increase in serve and return interactions as a result of FIND.
-A qualitative case study on FIND was also funded with interviews with participants and coaches involved in FIND.
 In their own words, participants relate how FIND has improved their competence and confidence related to working with infants and toddler and helped them make changes to their practice with children and families.
 Quarterly case studies provide quantitative information related to the impact of coaching in the areas of mental health consultation, developmental screening initiatives and FIND coaching.